the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 [This RedHat blog post](https://www.redhat.com/sysadmin/podman-windows-wsl2) has instructions.

 For most recent Linux distributions you should [find Podman in the official repositories](https://podman.io/getting-started/installation#linux-distributions).
-Many distributions (including Arch, Debian, Fedora, and Ubuntu) will apply the appropriate configuration to let unprivileged users run Podman automatically.
+Most distributions (including Arch, Debian, Fedora, and Ubuntu) will apply the appropriate configuration to let unprivileged users run Podman automatically.
-If there are any problems the Podman documentation [has instructions for configuration](https://docs.podman.io/en/latest/markdown/podman.1.html?highlight=rootless#rootless-mode), which are as simple as two commands per user who should be able to run Podman.
+If there are any problems, the Podman documentation [has instructions for configuration](https://docs.podman.io/en/latest/markdown/podman.1.html?highlight=rootless#rootless-mode).
+This is as simple as two commands per user who should be able to run Podman.

 (rr-renv-containers-commandspodman)=
 ### Podman Commands